zdrgeo/bulk-data-collector/readme.md

 ### Example

-I will use [Azure Event Grid](https://learn.microsoft.com/en-us/azure/event-grid/) with MQTT feature enabled.
+You can use [Azure Event Grid](https://learn.microsoft.com/en-us/azure/event-grid/) with MQTT feature enabled.

 1. Add the cert and key files to `cmd/mqtt`